Skip to main content

 PawTracks may earn a commission when you buy through links on our site.

-These 10 foods are toxic and unsafe for your cat: Do you have them in your kitchen?
+These 10 foods are toxic for cats: Do you have them in your kitchen?

 10 foods that aren’t safe for your cat

-The symptoms caused by eating the following foods vary in severity, but they should still be avoided.
+The symptoms caused by eating the following foods vary in severity, but all of the offenders on this list should still be avoided.

 1. Alcohol

-One of the most dangerous substances for cats, alcohol can lead to mild symptoms like diarrhea and vomiting when consumed, but it can also cause depressed breathing, seizures, coma, and potentially death.
+As one of the most dangerous substances for cats, alcohol can lead to mild symptoms like diarrhea and vomiting when consumed.
+In severe cases, it can also cause depressed breathing, seizures, coma, and potentially death.
 Never leave an opened alcoholic drink unattended in your cat’s presence.
 If your cat consumes alcohol, take her to the vet for immediate treatment.
 Your fur baby’s life could depend on it.

 2. Caffeine, chocolate, and coffee